vranki/ExtPlane/README.md

-# ExtPlane-Plugin #
+# ExtPlane #

 ![Screenshot](http://s23.postimg.org/8xhypdei3/extplane_panel_screenshot_v2.png)

-A plugin for X-Plane that allows commanding the simulation from external programs through an easy-to-use TCP protocol.
+A plugin for X-Plane and other simulators that allows commanding the simulation from external programs through an easy-to-use TCP protocol.

+## Supported simulators ##

+* X-Plane 9, 10 & 11 - native support
+* FlightGear - basic support via Transformer (see later)

 ## Features ##